godoes/wmenu/README.md

 Package wmenu creates menus for cli programs.
 It uses wlog for its interface with the command line.
 It uses os.Stdin, os.Stdout, and os.Stderr with concurrency by default. wmenu allows you to change the color of the different parts of the menu.
-This package also creates it's own error structure so you can type assert if you need to. wmenu will validate all responses before calling any function.
-It will also figure out which function should be called so you don't have to.
+This package also creates its own error structure, so you can type assert if you need to. wmenu will validate all responses before calling any function.
+It will also figure out which function should be called, so you don't have to.

 [![Watch example](https://asciinema.org/a/4lv3ash3ubtnsclindvzdf320.png)](https://asciinema.org/a/4lv3ash3ubtnsclindvzdf320)